zombikitty/zombikitty/README.md

 We're collectively known as zombikitty, if you are unsure on whos fronting dont be afraid to ask, or just call us zombi we dont rlly care lmao

-Current host is Jimmy,, current co-host(s) are currently varying between 6 and Curly.
+Current host is Jimmy,, current co-host(s) are currently varying between Peace and Curly.

 Feel free to int unless dni